aboyd52501/funjavascriptcanvases/README.md

 # funjavascriptcanvases
-A collection of interesting patterns and designs using javascript canvases.
+A website showcasing a collection of interesting patterns and designs using javascript canvases.